IBM/cloud-pak/repo/case/ibm-ucdr-case/README.md

 ## To upgrade UcdRelay operand

-1. You can upgrade an instance of the UrbanCode Deploy relay via the Operators->Installed Operators page in the OpenShift web console.
-Click on the UrbanCode Deploy relay tile in the list of installed operators.
+1. You can upgrade an instance of the DevOps Deploy relay via the Operators->Installed Operators page in the OpenShift web console.
+Click on the DevOps Deploy relay tile in the list of installed operators.
 Select the UcdRelay CR tab and click on the UcdRelay instance you want to upgrade.
-Select the YAML tab for the UcdRelay instance, change the spec.version field to the UCD version you want to upgrade to, then click Save.
+Select the YAML tab for the UcdRelay instance, change the spec.version field to the DevOps Deploy version you want to upgrade to, then click Save.
 The UcdRelay operator will notice the change to the Custom Resource and begin the upgrade process.

 ## To uninstall operator using OpenShift Operator Catalog